th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/intent-handling.md

 ## Node Red
 Ndoe Red is an graphical programming tool you can use to automate your Raspberry Pi.
 It's based on Nodes you can connect with lines.
 On the left are the Input Nodes and on the right are the output nodes.
-You can do many things with it, nodered runs under the hood and there are also many plugins you can use to control your Raspberry Pi.
+You can do many things with it, Node-RED runs under the hood and there are also many plugins you can use to control your Raspberry Pi.
 There are nearly unlimited possibilities.